mamuz/PhpDependencyAnalysis/README.md

 - Printing graphs in several formats (HTML, SVG, DOT)
 - Adding user-defined detection plugins
 - Adding user-defined output plugins for printing graphs
-- Supporting collecting namespaces from a IoC-Container, like from a DependencyInjection-Manager
+- Supporting collecting namespaces from [`IoC-Container`](http://en.wikipedia.org/wiki/Inversion_of_control)
-- Supporting collecting superglobals as a dependency
+- Supporting collecting [`PHP-Superglobals`](http://php.net/manual/en/language.variables.superglobals.php) as a dependency
-- Supporting collecting php-statements, which can be resolved, like `create_function` or `eval`
+- Supporting collecting PHP-Statements, which cannot be resolved, like `create_function` or `eval`
 - Supporting collecting namespaces, which are declared in DocBlocks
 - Supporting collecting string, which looks like a namespace